 The seller typically pays the commission for the real estate agents involved in the property sale.
 The standard fee is 6%, with half going to the seller’s agency and half to the buyer’s agency.
 The percentage, however, is negotiable.

 In addition to the commission, expect to spend another 1–2% in closing costs, which are the fees associated with buying or selling a home.
 As the seller, for example, you’ll split escrow charges with the buyer and pay title fees.
 The commission and closing costs will most likely cost you about 8% of the sales price and will be deducted from your home’s profit when you sell.
-Of course, keep in mind that these fees are in addition to any mortgages, property taxes, outstanding water bills and so forth that you also will need to pay before the home sale is complete.
+Of course, keep in mind that these fees are in addition to any mortgages, property taxes, inspections such as asbestos removal for a clean sale.
+Also outstanding water bills and so forth that you also will need to pay before the home sale is complete.

 My home isn’t that expensive, so the commission won’t be very much.